One-Frame Calibration with Siamese Network in Facial Action Unit Recognition: Related Work

 \subsection{Bias in Facial Expression Recognition}

-Previous studies have shown that facial expression recognition systems can exhibit biases across groups based on gender \cite{domnich2021responsible}, race \cite{sham2023ethical}, age \cite{kim2021age}, among others \cite{kara2021towards,churamani2022domain}, raising significant attention and concerns about the fairness of these systems.
-Due to the objectiveness of FACS by definition, some researchers believe AU recognition is less subject to bias and use it to investigate and mitigate bias in facial emotion annotation \cite{chen2021understanding} and recognition \cite{suresh2022using,Fabi22}.
-However, it was shown that AU recognition is also subject to bias, which researchers have developed methods to mitigate \cite{kara2021towards,churamani2022domain}.
+Previous studies have shown that facial expression recognition systems can exhibit biases across groups based on gender \cite{domnich2021responsible}, race \cite{sham2023ethical}, age \cite{kim2021age}, among other factors \cite{raina22,churamani2022domain}, raising significant attention and concerns about the fairness of these systems.
+Due to the objectivity of FACS by definition, some researchers believe AU recognition is less subject to bias and use it to investigate and mitigate bias in facial emotion annotation \cite{chen2021understanding} and recognition \cite{suresh2022using}.
+However, AU recognition is also subject to bias \cite{Fabi22,raina22,Monares23}, which researchers have developed methods to mitigate \cite{kara2021towards,churamani2022domain}.

 Although group-based biases attract more attention, they are essentially specific manifestations of the broader issue of identity bias in facial expression recognition.
-Researchers have proposed two methods of addressing identity bias, either to develop identity-aware/personalized models for facial expression recognition \cite{ meng2017identity,tu2019idennet,zhang2020identity,Xu2021personalized} or to apply adversarial training with respect to identities on the models to encourage them to disregard identity-related features \cite{zhang2018identity}.
+Researchers have proposed three methods of addressing identity bias: developing identity-aware/personalized models for facial expression recognition \cite{ meng2017identity,tu2019idennet,zhang2020identity,Xu2021personalized}, conducting face normalization before expression recognition \cite{hernandez2022deepfn}, or applying adversarial training with respect to identities on the models to encourage them to disregard identity-related features \cite{zhang2018identity}.